Presentation

 In 2023, Bulgaria joined PRIMA.

-PRIMA (2018-2028), funded by the Horizon 2020 framework program, provided for the launch of annual Calls from 2018 to 2024, with the monitoring and evaluation of funded projects planned from 2024 to 2028.
-However, in 2023 and following the positive results of the first evaluation of the program, the countries participating in PRIMA showed the European Commission their interest in continuing to launch three more annual Calls , from 2025 to 2027.
-The European Commission complied with the request and made efforts to allocate funds from the Horizon Europe framework program (not foreseen) for this extension period, a process that was approved by the Council and European Parliament in April 2024.
-The negotiation period is still underway, so the 2025 Calls have been delayed compared to the annual timetable.
+PRIMA (2018-2028), funded by the Horizon 2020 framework program, planned to launch Calls from 2018 to 2024, with monitoring and evaluation of funded projects scheduled from 2024 to 2028.
+However, in 2023, following the positive results of the first evaluation of the program, the countries participating in PRIMA expressed their interest to the European Commission in continuing with three more Calls , from 2025 to 2027.
+The European Commission granted the request and made efforts to allocate funds from the Horizon Europe framework program (not previously planned) for this extension period, a process that was approved by the Council and the European Parliament in April 2024.
+Negotiations are still ongoing, which has led to a delay Calls the Calls compared to the established annual calendar.

 Meanwhile, a coordination and support action, coordinated by the PRIMA Secretariat – Future4PRIMA and in which FCT participates, was funded by the European Commission and began in January 2024, with the aim of preparing the future of PRIMA after 2028.

-PRIMA focuses on the themes of food systems and water resources, although the countries involved are guaranteed flexibility.
-The full version can be downloaded here.
+PRIMA focuses on food systems and water resources, while ensuring flexibility on the part of the countries involved.
+The full version can be downloadedhere.
 The three thematic areas and their respective objectives are:

 1. Water management